mathieuguyot/typescript-boilerplate/readme.md

 This tiny project is just another Typescript boilerplate :)

-This Typescript boilerplate will allow you to create node project that with :
+This Typescript boilerplate will allow you to create node project with :
 * Hot reloading and hot test reloading (with nodemon)
 * mocha / chai tests (with... mocha and chai)
 * code coverage (with nyc)